 The luxury begins the moment we step off the plane in Langkawi.
-Greeted by two gentlemen smartly dressed in white attire with The Datai Langkawi logo embroided on their shirts, we are quickly whisked away to a private car.
+Greeted by two gentlemen smartly dressed in white attire with The Datai Langkawi logo embroidered on their shirts, we have quickly whisked away to a private car.
 The gentleman who is driving us kindly informs us that due to a tree falling across the road we will be taking the “long way” round.
 Much to our delight, this is quite the blessing, with our driver providing us with a locally guided tour around the island, pointing out all the must-see places and offering some fantastic “insider” knowledge and interesting Langkawi history.
 I can already sense this is going to be a sumptuous stay.

 Driving through the island and the closer we get to The Datai, the more beautiful and isolated it becomes.
 We turn in to The Datai and arrive at a spectacular Malay style entrance.
 Immediately greeted by Datai staff, we are taken to a seating area overlooking the resort and private beach.
 The view really is breathtaking.
 The sense of isolation is something that hits me immediately; this is a place where you can come and shut off from the world to relax.
 Deliciously fragrant towels are brought to us to freshen up, along with Cameroonian Tea infused with cinnamon, lemongrass, kafir lime and wild honey and a mysteriously tasty fried curry puff with dry shrimp and spicy coconut, paired with possibly the best mango relish I have ever tasted.
 A fantastic way to finish your journey and begin your vacation.
 Then taken to our room by one of the friendly staff, we are talked through the layout of the resort, where to find restaurants, the gym and other amenities.
 Walking past the lily pond we are told about the various species of frogs living in there.
-One in particular, a beautiful gold frog, that the gentleman explains is seldom seen.
-It must be an good omen, because as we are walking away I look at a lily pad and spot a tiny shimmering gold frog.
+One, in particular, a beautiful gold frog, that the gentleman explains is seldom seen.
+It must be a good omen because as we are walking away I look at a lily pad and spot a tiny shimmering gold frog.

 Our first night we select the Thai restaurant (The Pavillion).
 Perched high on stilts you are immersed in the jungle, with a fantastic view back towards the main lobby and adult pool.
 The staff here are incredible, regularly checking in with how your meal is.
 We feasted on delicious young papaya salad, prawn spring rolls and crispy fried red snapper to name a few.
 Deliciously authentic, I believed this was better Thai food than that I had experienced in Thailand on my recent visit.
 We select to walk back to our villa, a very cruisey 5-minute walk down an impressive, grand staircase.
 You feel transported back in time, and the sense of complete tranquillity and isolation fills you with gratification for your resort selection.

 That evening we are treated to an incredible set menu at Gulai House, which is one of the restaurants on-site.
 The food is Malay and Indian and we feast on an abundance of deliciousness, such as beef rendang, chicken and coconut soup, and possibly the largest king prawns I’ve ever seen.
 Richard Millar, The Datai’s executive chef, introduces himself to us at dinner, and it’s great hearing about his time in Asia and love for this place.
-He makes note of the exceptional hospitality you experience here in Malaysia, and this could not be more true.
+He makes note of the exceptional hospitality you experience here in Malaysia, and this could not be truer.
 The staff at The Datai truly add to the charm of the place.
 Whether it be warmly greeting you every morning by name, or bringing you iced water without request while lounging by the pool, it really is their first priority that you are enjoying your stay.

 The following day we hire a car to check out the island.
-This is all taken care of by the hotel staff and is ready and waiting for us at 9am.
+This is all taken care of by the hotel staff and is ready and waiting for us at 9 am.
 Langkawi is duty free so there is the potential for those inclined to enjoy some shopping.
-We however find ourselves an hour or so into our excursion longing to be back at the peace and tranquility of The Datai, where everybody knows your name.
+We, however, find ourselves an hour or so into our excursion longing to be back at the peace and tranquillity of The Datai, where everybody knows your name.
 I feel this place may have spoiled us.
 Our remaining time is spent exploring Langkawi and it’s islands by Jetski, Parasailing, snorkelling, and more eating and relaxing at the resort.
 Leaving was exceptionally hard after such a magical stay, but I am confident that we will be back next year!
 I want to say a huge thank you to all the staff at The Datai Langkawi who made this all possible and added to the whole experience.
 I will miss everyone’s smiling faces and look forward to seeing you all when we return next year (or maybe sooner!)
 To book your stay now visit The Datai’s Website.
 Photography by Kelsie Barley Photography.
 All images are subject to copyright.